Government Degree College Wadpagga Peshawar

-Government Degree College Wadpagga Peshawar is public sector college located in Wadpagga, Peshawar Khyber Pakhtunkhwa, Pakistan.
-The college offers programs for intermediate level, which is affiliated Board of Intermediate and Secondary Education Peshawar while for its degree programs it is affiliated with University of Peshawar.
+Government Degree College Wadpagga Peshawar is a public sector college located in Wadpagga, Peshawar Khyber Pakhtunkhwa, Pakistan.
+The college, which offers programs for intermediate level, is affiliated with the Board of Intermediate and Secondary Education Peshawar.
+For its degree programs, it is affiliated with University of Peshawar.

 Overview & History

 Government Degree College Wadpagga Peshawar is located on Dalazak Road at Wadpagga in the outskirts of Peshawar city.
 The college was built by the efforts of prominent local politician & social worker Arbab Muhammad Ayub Jan adjacent to Government Higher Secondary School.

 Faculties And Departments

 The college currently have the following faculties and departments.